sagemath/sagewiki_to_gh-2022-10-10/symbench.md

 Here is where synthetic benchmarks go.
 These are made up because you abstract think they are good benchmarks.
 They don't have to come up in real world problems.

 == Problem S1 ==
 We use only 7, since Sage's current symbolics are SO slow at this.
+We should use 20 to do the Fateman benchmark.
 {{{
 sage: var('x,y,z')
 sage: f = (x+y+z+1)^7